Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 - Solar panels should normally be linked to the roof plane they sit on.

-Parent links help Vulcan place, validate, and save those objects.
-If a parent is moved or renamed, linked child objects can be updated to stay aligned and keep derived fields such as orientation, pitch, distance, or host reference current.
+Parent links help Vulcan infer placement, pitch, orientation, and validation checks for supported child types.
+After moving or renaming a host, review linked child elements; some links may need to be reset.
 If a parent is missing or a vertex is not snapped, Vulcan may show a warning in the editor, viewer, or canvas label.

 Multiple element editor

-Used to edit multiple elements at once.
-Only visible when multiple elements are selected (Shift+Click to select each element in canvas or Element Viewer, or click and drag to marquee select)
+Use this editor to edit multiple elements at once.
+It is only visible when multiple elements are selected.
+Use Shift+Click to select each element in the canvas or Element Viewer, or click and drag to marquee select.

 - Floor: Updates the floor for all selected elements.

 - Batch properties: Updates specific properties for all selected elements.
 The current value of this property for selected elements, and the number of elements with this value, is shown below the inputs.
-Properties are not updated until Apply is clicked; other transforms work immediately.
+Some property controls apply as soon as they are changed; others use Apply.
+Check the selected values after bulk editing, especially when the selected elements started with different values.

 - Snap: Extends linear elements so they snap to nearby vertices.
 The snap distance is indicated in metres in the Snap input field to the right of the button.